DISCOVER | EXPLORE | DECIDE | ACT

 The first thing to do when thinking about finding or changing your career, is taking the time to DISCOVER things about yourself.
 It is a time to focus and pay attention to you.
 What are your strengths, weaknesses, likes, dislikes, values, styles, skills and attitudes?
 It is a time to ask yourself some tough questions and then reflect on your discoveries.

-The Career Center offers assessments for you to make these discoveries.
-Assessment availability is dependent on enrollment status.
-You may need to fill out an Assessment Intake Form.
+The Career Center offers assessments for you to make these discoveries .
+Assessment availability is dependent on enrollment status at Mesa College.
 Please contact the Career Center for further information.

 Focus 2 is self-directed assessment and exploration option that can be done in the Career Center or in the comfort of your own home.
 It offers:

 - Academic Strengths

 - Skills Assessment

 - Values Assessment